RoadieHQ/marketing-site/content/docs/getting-started/model-software/index.md

 }
 ```

+More information on relations can be found [here](../../catalog/showing-dependencies).

 ## Types

 You can also assign types to each entity as you see fit.
 Types are user-defined and can be used as you see fit.